1. Getting Started

 - Delete Selected (Permanent deletion)

 - Select an action and confirm in the modal.
 The action will be applied to all selected entries.
-Partial success/failure messages may appear if some actions fail.
+Partial success/failure messages may appear if some actions fail (e.g., trying to archive an already archived item implicitly via selection).

 6. Using the Markdown Editor